Pete in ’63

 If the contradictions and trouble in my mind were going to keep me from doing anything, maybe I’d have to just do them.

-Click any image to open gallery.
-Click ‘Zoom’ button in upper-right to actually see them.
+Click any image to open gallery. then Click ‘Zoom’ button in upper-right to actually see them.

 Some recent ballpoint doodles